 1942: Having run out of food, ammunition, and supplies after months of fighting the Japanese, Maj.
 Gen. Edward P. King surrenders over 11,000 American and 60,000 Filipino forces under his command on Luzon Island to the Japanese.
 Immediately after the fall of Bataan, the Japanese begin bombarding Lt.
 Gen. Jonathan M. Wainwright and some 10,000 troops now isolated on the island fortress of Corregidor, who will manage to hold out for a month before they must surrender as well.

-This day also marks the beginning of the brutal Bataan Death March.
+This day also marks the beginning of the brutal Bataan Death March (featured image).
 The Japanese force the sick, starving, and wounded prisoners to march some 80-90 miles in extreme heat and humidity to a Japanese prison camp in the backcountry of Luzon.

-Along the way, thousands of captives are beaten, raped, bayoneted, disemboweled, beheaded, or shot.
+Japanese troops will beat, rape, bayonet, disembowel, behead, or shoot thousands of captives along their trek.
 Those too weak to keep up with the march – or who stop to relieve themselves – are summarily executed.
 All are deprived of food and water.
 Fewer than 55,000 survive.
 Thousands more will not survive the prison camps or the so-called “hell ships” delivering them to labor facilities in Japan.

 2003: On televisions across the world, viewers watch the iconic footage of a statue of Saddam Hussein in Firdos Square being pulled down by a Marine armored recovery vehicle.
 After a three-week ground campaign, Baghdad has been captured by the U.S.-led Coalition.

-Meanwhile after two weeks of hard fighting, including the largest British tank battle since World War II, British forces have secured Basra – Iraq’s second-largest city.
+After two weeks of hard fighting, which includes the largest British tank battle since World War II, British forces have secured Basra — Iraq’s second-largest city.